Shells

-For this week’s exercise, you’ll be following the example set by Ian Demsky’s “My Month with Midjourney” to explore AI image generation through systematic experimentation and critical reflection.
-As this week’s readings have discussed, generative imagery is particularly contentious, and the availability and ease of use of these tools has serious implications for work and communication broadly.
-While working through this process, keep in mind Melanie Mitchell’s discussions of how the model relates to objects, and iterate your prompting to be as clear and specific as possible.
+For this week’s exercise, you’ll be following the example set by Ian Demsky’s “My Month with Midjourney” and the examples from the ELO panel “Worlds Remunged: The Pastiche and Parody of Generative AI,” with projects by artist-scholars Mark C. Marino, Siobhan O’Flynn (screenshotted below), Alex Mitchell, and Rob Wittig, to explore AI image generation through systematic experimentation and critical reflection.
+As this week’s readings discuss, generative imagery is particularly contentious, and the availability and ease of use of these tools has serious implications for work and communication broadly.
+While working through this process, keep in mind Melanie Mitchell’s discussions of how a model relates to objects, and iterate your prompting to be as clear and specific as possible.

 Text to Image Experimentation